Big1533/sdl_android_guides/docs/Uploading Files and Graphics/index.md

 ### Image Sizes

-If an image is uploaded that is larger than the supported size, that image will be scaled down to accomodate.
+If an image is uploaded that is larger than the supported size, that image will be scaled down to accommodate.

 #### Image Specifications